Abdulsarhan/Localize/README.md

 #define LOC_IMPLEMENTATION
 #include "loc.h"
 ```
-THIS FORMAT ONLY WORKS IF ALL OF YOUR STRINGS ARE UTF-8.

 ## Basic Usage for the Localization File Generator
 This example generates three files: one for english, one for french, and one for spanish.